ruslan-bikkinin/code-push/cli/README.md

 ### What is it?

-Code signing is an option to give developers an ability to control data integrity of bundles which they are releasing using digital signature.
+Code signing is a way of creating ditigal signatures for bundles that can later be validated on the client-side prior to installation.

-### Why do we need this?
+### Why do we need it?

-Providing developer with signing mechanism can solve such problems as:

-* Man In The Middle (MiTM) attack, which can alter content of JS Bundle
-* CodePush service, as a known and valid middleman, might alter the JS bundle
+Developers want to know that the code they ship is the code that they wrote.
+Code signing is the primary mechanism for providing such assurance and can help mitigate or eliminate a whole class of man-in-the-middle attacks.

 ### How does it work?

-Developer generates key pair: private key will be used for signing bundles, public key - for bundle signature verification.
-Private keys will be used only by CodePush cli to sign bundles during `release` and `release-react` commands.
-Public keys should be provided within binary code of application.
-The entire control over the generation and management of keys is completely placed in the hands of the developer.
+First the developer generates an asyemetric key pair: the private key will be used for signing bundles; the public key for bundle signature verification.
+The CodePush cli then uses the private key to sign bundles during `release` and `release-react` commands.
+The public key is shipped with the mobile application.
+Control over the generation and management of keys is in the hands of the developer.

-At the end of release command cli computes bundle's content hash and place it into JWT signed by private key provided by developer.
-At that moment application update will contain one additional file named `.codepushrelease`.
-Then during update installation in application codepush plugin will verify JWT signature using public key if it is configured within application.
-If verification fails, update will not be installed.
+At the end of release command, the cli computes the bundle's content hash and places this value into a JWT signed with the private key.
+When the codepush plugin downloads a bundle to a device, it checks the `.codepushrelease` file and validates the JWT signature using the public key.
+If validation fails, the update is not installed.

 ### Requirements for using this feature

 If you are planning to use this feature you need to do the following:

 1. Produce new binary update including
-   * update of codepush plugin to the version that support Code Signing;
+   * updated codepush plugin supporting Code Signing
-   * configure code-push sdk to use public key (please, refer relevent TODO section for details);
+   * configure your code-push sdk to use your public key (please, refer relevent TODO section for details)
-2. Produce new CodePush update targeting new binary version (which should include corresponding public key) signed by private key via CLI;
+2. Produce a new CodePush update that targets the new binary version and specifies a `--privateKeyPath` (or simply `-k`) parameter value

 Please refer to our compatibility tables to identify if code-signing feature is supported within your SDK/CLI: